isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    all the addresses from the first subnet in a shared network before allocating addresses from other subnets.

-In order to define a shared network an additional configuration scope is
+To define a shared network, an additional configuration scope is
 introduced:

 ::